-In January 2015, our Board of Directors authorized the repurchase of up to 1.1 million of our ADSs, each representing one ordinary share, at a price range of \$10 to \$30 per ADS.
-The share repurchase program is subject to our shareholders' approval and we intend to convene an extraordinary general meeting of our shareholders in the fourth quarter of fiscal 2015 to seek our shareholders' approval of the proposed share repurchase program.
-If our shareholders approve the repurchase program, our ADSs may be purchased in the open market from time to time over the next 12 months from April 1, 2015.
-If approved, any repurchases pursuant to our repurchase program could affect the price of our ADSs and increase its volatility.
-The existence of a repurchase program, if approved, could also cause the price of our ADSs to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity of our ADSs.
+Our Board of Directors and shareholders have authorized the repurchase of up to 1.1 million of our ADSs, each representing one ordinary share, at a price range of \$10 to \$30 per ADS from time to time for 12 months from April 1, 2015.
+During the three months ended June 30, 2015, the Company purchased 770,000 ADSs in the open market for a total consideration of \$20.67 million (including transaction costs of \$0.04 million).
+The shares underlying these purchased ADSs are being accounted for as treasury stock.
+These share repurchases were funded through cash on hand.
+As at June 30, 2015, the remaining available balance under the shareholders' authorization was 330,000 ADSs, or \$9.9 million at a maximum price of \$30 per ADS.
+Any repurchases pursuant to our repurchase program could affect the price of our ADSs and increase their volatility.
+The existence of a repurchase program could also cause the price of our ADSs to be higher than it would be in the absence of such a program and could potentially reduce the market liquidity of our ADSs.
 There can be no assurance that any repurchases will enhance shareholder value because the market price of our ADSs may decline below the levels at which we repurchase any ADSs.
-In addition, although our repurchase program is intended to enhance long-term shareholder value, shorterm price fluctuations in our ADSs could reduce the program's effectiveness.
-Significant changes in the price of our ADSs and our ability to fund our proposed repurchase program through cash on hand could impact our ability to repurchase ADSs.
+In addition, although our repurchase program is intended to enhance long-term shareholder value, short-term price fluctuations in our ADSs could reduce the program's effectiveness.
+Significant changes in the price of our ADSs and our ability to fund our proposed repurchase program with cash on hand could impact our ability to repurchase ADSs.
 The timing and amount of future repurchases is dependent on our cash flows from operations, available cash on hand and the market price of our ADSs.
 Furthermore, the program does not obligate our Company to repurchase any dollar amount or number of ADSs and may be suspended or discontinued at any time, and any suspension or discontinuation could cause the market price of our ADSs to decline.